Creating Lasting Change teaches how to influence and persuade people to change.

 In case of Jim, that’s his business.

-He meets certainty, variety as it always change, significance as it’s growing, connection for the people around him, growth and contribution.
+With his business he meets his needs for certainty, variety as it always change, significance as it’s growing, connection to the people around him, and contribution.

 Another primary vehicle is his wife for both love and certainty.